 The greywacke-mudstone turbidites unit is hosted within a north-west-south-east trending corridor that plunges steeply and extends through central East Island.
 The tonalite-quartz diorite unit, found on the southern side of East Island, hosts one of the kimberlite pipes.
 It intrudes the metaturbidite rock unit as a steep-sided stock.
 The two-mica granite unit forms a dyke and sheet complex and lies under most of the northern part of East Island.
 It hosts the other three kimberlite pipes.
 The ripped complex has separated the metaturbidites into differently sized horizontal and vertical blocks.

 Diamond mining and processing

-Open-pit mining at the mine is undertaken through two dykes.
-One dyke encircles the A514 pipe while the second surrounds the A418 pipe.
+Open-pit mining at the mine was undertaken through two dykes.
+One dyke encircled the A514 pipe while the second surrounded the A418 pipe.
 The second dyke was completed in 2007, with mining beginning in 2008.

 The ore is crushed to the required size at the on-site processing plant.
 It is then mixed with water and ferrosilicon to create a slurry that is fed into cyclones, where the diamonds and indicated minerals are separated by density from waste rock.

 During recovery, heavy mineral concentrate is separated from the waste minerals using X-rays, magnets and a grease table.